srisivan/Class-8/maths/chapter_1.md

 	1. A rational number a/b is said to be in its _simplest or standard form,_ when a and b do not have a common factor other than 1, and b > 0.

+* To find a equivalent rational number, when the denominator is given, _find the factor that, when multiplied to the denominator of the question, gives the denominator, and multiply the same factor number to the numerator._

+	Example : Equivalent of 5 / 12 , when denominator = 60.

+			  So, 60 / 12 = 5,
+			  therefore, 5 * 5 = 25.

+			  Similarly, 5 / 12 = 25 / 60.

+* To find whether two given rational numbers are equal or not, you must _cross multiply_ the given numbers.
+If they are equal, then the original numbers are also equal.

+	Example : To find if 2 / 4 and 2  / 4 are equivalent or not.

+			  Given : 2 / 4 , 2 / 4

+			  So, 2 * 4 = 8, and 4 * 2 = 8

+			  Therefore, (2 * 4) = (4 * 2), they are equal.